USMAI-Library-Consortium/sru-queryer/readme.md

 ### Conducting a SearchRetrieve Request with JSON

 This makes creating dynamic queries a lot easier, particularly if you are using this library on a backend API.
 Just pass it the properly-formatted JSON dictionary, and it will validate the query just as if you have created it with the python objects mentioned above.
+Note that the required keys are the same for the dicts as the objects, so you can safely omit the ones you don't need.

 Note - Modifiers are not supported with this method of interaction at this time.